-ZCTE 301 – Philosophy of Vocational Education (30 Clock Hours or no Clock Hours)
+ZCTE 301 – Philosophy of Career and Technical Education (30 Clock Hours or no Clock Hours)

 Study of the role of vocational education in the American education system at all levels including philosophy and purpose, state and federal legislative acts, alternative delivery systems and their components, certification standards and funding alternatives.